 In 2017 the ERP Coordinator position was converted to a second Database Administrator position, and the department was reorganized to better align with reporting duties and supervisory roles.

-Organization charts as of January 2017 and May 2018 are attached (See attachment A and B).
+Attached are organization charts as of January 2017 and May 2018.

 Assignments and Specialties